HIFU for Prostate Cancer: Fewer Side Effects and No Surgery or Radiation for Some Patients

 MSK medical oncologist Behfar Ehdaie, who specializes in treating prostate cancer.

-Behfar Ehdaie said the new treatment approach "is safe and effective to treat specific areas and greatly reduce the burden on patients.”
+Urologic cancer surgeon Dr. Behfar Ehdaie said the new treatment approach "is safe and effective to treat specific areas and greatly reduce the burden on patients.”

-“We believe this novel treatment strategy will improve the lives of many prostate cancer patients,” Dr. Ehdaie says.
-“Instead of removing all the tissue in the prostate, we have learned that it is safe and effective to treat specific areas and greatly reduce the burden on patients.”
+“We believe this treatment strategy will improve the lives of many prostate cancer patients,” says MSK urological cancer surgeon Behfar Ehdaie, MD, MPH.
+“Instead of removing all the tissue in the prostate, we have learned that it is safe and effective to treat specific areas, which is much easier for patients.”

 How Does HIFU for Prostate Cancer Work?